p4lang/p4c/frontends/README.md

 <!--!
 \endinternal
 -->
-The front-end of the P4 compiler is responsible for transforming the high-level P4 source code into an Intermediate Representation (IR) while ensuring that the code is valid and optimized.
-This stage is entirely architecture-independent and consists of several critical passes:
+The front end of the P4 compiler translates P4 source code into the P4 Intermediate Representation (P4C-IR), performs type-checking, and ensures that the P4 program complies with the P4 specification.
+The front end also applies architecture-independent optimizations such as Strength Reduction, Constant Folding, Inlining, or Dead-Code Elimination.
+This is a non-exhaustive list of passes:

 - **Program Parsing:** Converts the P4 source code into an Abstract Syntax Tree (AST).
 - **Validation:** Checks the program against P4 language rules and constraints to ensure it is valid.